rauchrods/Dsa-Prep-Documentation/docs/Patterns/00-intro.md

 - "Can you optimize this using string operations?"
 - "How would you handle very large values of n?"
 - "Can you create this pattern using recursion?"
+- "How would you implement binary alternation?"
+- "How do you manage state across multiple nested loops?"
+- "Can you create a symmetric crown pattern?"
+- "How would you handle patterns with continuous numbering?"

 ## Practice Recommendations